The Backpacking Site

 Check out the Meerkeck Gardens, grab a drink at Whidbey Island Distillery, and explore Ebey’s Landing National Historical Reserve.

-This beautiful island is a beautiful location and definitely is worth the short trip to arrive there.
+This beautiful island is a stunning location and definitely is worth the short trip to arrive there.

 Distance from Seattle: 20 minutes/10 miles